adityaraj5200/Java-interview-QAs/More questions.md

 ### Streams:
- Absolutely!
 In Java, Stream is a sequence of elements that can be processed in parallel or sequentially using functional-style operations.
 A Stream can come from various sources such as collections (e.g., arrays and lists), I/O channels, or even generating sequences on the fly.

 Here are some key features and concepts of Java Streams: